-- An average of 7 jobs are created by startups within the first year of operation.
+- An average of seven jobs are created by start-ups within the first year of operation.

 - Small businesses created 33,618 net jobs in 2019.
 Of these, 27,593 are in firms with less than 20 employees.

-- To start an LLC in Colorado, you need to file Articles of Organisation with the Secretary of State’s office at a $50 processing fee.
+- To start an LLC in Colorado, you need to file Articles of Organization with the Secretary of State’s office for a $50 processing fee.

 - Usual taxes for businesses in the state are the wage withholding tax and the sales and use tax.
-However, according to the type of business, certain additional levies like the fuel excise tax and liquor excise tax can be imposed.
+However, according to the type of business, certain additional levies, such as the fuel excise tax and liquor excise tax, can be imposed.

-- Forbes lists Denver, Colorado as the 4th best place in the US for business and careers.
+- Forbes lists Denver, Colorado, as the fourth best place in the US for business and careers.